 - Open-end wrench set

 - Paper clip

 Steps on How to Shim a Starter

 Remove the starter’s bolt from the engine with the use of the 3/8-inch ratchet and socket, and position a shim on both bolts on the starter.
-On the engine block bolt the starter motor back.
-Use a paper clip to test it again, and if in case the paper clip still does not fit, do the process again and put another shim.
+On the engine block, bolt the starter motor back.
+Use a paper clip to test it again, and if the paper clip still does not fit, do the process again and put another shim.
 Repeat the process until the paper clip fits in between the gaps.

 Use an open-end wrench to connect the positive terminal.
 Use the jack to lower the vehicle.
 Turn on the motor and check for any grinding.
 It is important that it start smoothly.
 In case it does not turn on, remove one shim and then turn it on again.
 If it turns on smoothly but with a grinding sound, add another shim.